Bayes-SCF: A Bayesian filter to mitigate foreground leakage in the 21-cm power spectrum: Smooth Component Filtering (SCF)

 Here, $N_W$ determines the half-width of the window, and $\mathcal{A}$ is a normalisation constant ensuring that $\sum H(n) = 1$.
 The performance of several other window functions, such as the Kaiser and Blackman functions, has been found to be similar when applied to actual MWA data (\citetalias{Elahi2025}).

 The width of the Hann window determines the smoothing scale.
 Following \citetalias{Elahi2025}, we adopt $N_W=50$, which corresponds to a full window width of $\simeq 4$~MHz.
-When applied to simulated data, this choice suppresses spectrally smooth foreground power at $k_\parallel \gtrsim 0.135\,\mathrm{Mpc}^{-1}$, which corresponds to a frequency scale of $\simeq 2.7$~MHz (Sarkar et al., submitted).
+When applied to simulated data, this choice suppresses spectrally smooth foreground power at $k_\parallel \gtrsim 0.135\,\mathrm{Mpc}^{-1}$, which corresponds to a frequency scale of $\simeq 2.7$~MHz \citep{Sarkar2026}.

-\Cref{fig:FG_Hann_allflags} demonstrates that, once the Hann-based SCF (Hann-SCF, hereafter) is employed to suppress the smooth foreground component, the correlation-based estimator is able to recover an unbiased estimate of the EoR 21-cm power spectrum.
+\Cref{fig:FG_Hann_allflags}, and its zoomed in counterpart \Cref{fig:FG_Hann_allflags_zoom}, demonstrate that, once the Hann-based SCF (Hann-SCF, hereafter) is employed to suppress the smooth foreground component, the correlation-based estimator is able to recover an unbiased estimate of the EoR 21-cm power spectrum for the NOFLAG and PERIODIC flagging configurations.
 The signal loss at the lowest modes $(k_\parallel<0.2\,{\rm Mpc}^{-1})$ is consistent with the expected loss of large-scale, spectrally smooth modes induced by the filter.
-Over the range of $k_\parallel$ modes that are not affected by the filtering, the recovered power spectrum is consistent with the input theoretical model within the $1\sigma$ error bars for all flagging configurations considered.
-We also notice that the uncertainties have reduced in the process compared to \Cref{fig:21cm_SCF_None_allflags}, which explored the case of EoR-only data.
-SCF therefore, reduces the sample variance that originates due to the uneven sampling in the $\Delta\nu$ space.
-We can also see that the slight systematic offset for the case of RANDOM flagging at $k_\parallel > 2$~Mpc$^{-1}$ seen in \Cref{fig:21cm_SCF_None_allflags} has been reduced after SCF.
-We conclude that in the presence of foregrounds that are predominantly smooth in frequency, a suitably chosen SCF enables the correlation-based estimator to accurately reconstruct the EoR signal.
-SCF also reduces the uncertainties at large $k_\parallel$ that originate due to the missing channels.
+Over the range of $k_\parallel$ modes that are not affected by the filtering, the recovered power spectrum is consistent with the input theoretical model within the $1\sigma$ error bars for these two flagging configurations.
+For PERIODIC+RANDOM and RANDOM flagging, however, the recovered power spectrum is mostly inconsistent with the model within the quoted $1\sigma$ error bars across the full $k_\parallel$ range.
+The performance is particularly worse for RANDOM flagging, which indicates that the Hann-SCF fails to adequately filter the smooth component in the presence of RANDOM flagging, even though the foreground itself is spectrally smooth.